model-checking/kani/docs/src/usage.md

 default-unwind = 1
 ```

-The options here are the same as on the command line (`cargo kani --help`), and flags (that is, command line arguments that don't take a value) are enable by setting them to `true`.
+The options here are the same as on the command line (`cargo kani --help`), and flags (that is, command line arguments that don't take a value) are enabled by setting them to `true`.

 ## The build process